ccyip/docker-taype/README.md

 cabal run shake -- run/tutorial
 ```

-We will explain what exactly this command is doing in the next section.
-But you
+We will explain what exactly this command is doing in the next section, but you
-should see the output of the tests, which contains headers like
+should see the output of the tests.
+These contain headers like

 `== Test case 1 (round 1) ==`